Monty0252/WeatherDrift/README.md

 Each provider is its own class (e.g. `WeatherAPIProvider`, `MeteostatProvider`) that extends a shared `WeatherTemplate` base class.
 The base class holds the common logic (the request/retry handling), and each provider implements `get_daily_weather`, which fetches its own data and maps it into `WeatherData`.
-So every provider looks different on the inside but returns the same thing.
+So every provider looks different on the inside but returns the same structure.

 Decisions behind this model:

-- **One shared schema.** Each provider maps its own response into `WeatherData`, so the comparator, reporter, and orchestration only ever work with `WeatherData` and never deal with raw provider JSON.
+- **One shared schema.** Each provider maps its own response into `WeatherData`, so the comparator, reporter, and main logic only ever work with `WeatherData` and never deal with a raw JSON.
-- **Easy to add a provider.** Every provider returns the same `WeatherData`, so a new one only maps its response into that schema — the comparator and reporting read `WeatherData` and work with it unchanged.
-Provider-specific code stays in the provider class, and shared request/retry logic is inherited from `WeatherTemplate`.
+- **Add New Provider with minimal code changes.** Adding one takes three small steps: write a class that extends `WeatherTemplate` and implements `get_daily_weather` (mapping the new API's response into `WeatherData`), register it in `PROVIDER_LIST` with a config name, and add that name to the `providers:` list in `config.yaml`.
+Nothing else changes — the comparator and reporting read `WeatherData`, so they work with any number of providers unchanged, and shared request/retry logic is inherited from `WeatherTemplate`.
+All provider-specific code stays inside the new class.
 - **Easy to add a location.** Locations come from config, so adding one is a config edit, not a code change.
-- **`Optional` metrics.** A missing reading is kept as `None`, never faked or turned into `0`, so "no data" stays separate from a real zero.
+- **`Optional` metrics.** A missing reading is kept as `None`, never turned into `0`, so "no data" stays separate from a real zero.

 ### Data Normalization

 Each provider maps its response into `WeatherData` so everything compared is like-for-like.

-The key rule: both providers must derive a metric the same way.
-Comparing one provider's daily average against another's hourly value measures the *method*, not the weather — so each metric uses the same basis on both sides.
+The key rule: for a given metric, every provider must derive it the same way.
+If one provider can only supply that metric by computing it from hourly data, then it's computed from hourly for all providers — so the comparison stays fair.

 - **Taken directly (daily):** temperature (avg/min/max) and precipitation — both providers publish real daily values.
 - **Computed (hourly mean) on both:** wind (avg + max) and humidity.
 WeatherAPI has no daily average wind (only max) and Meteostat has no daily humidity, so both are computed from hourly on each side.
-Meteostat's daily `wspd` is not used, since WeatherAPI has no daily average to match it.

 Meteostat’s daily and hourly data can differ because they may come from different nearby stations, so the chosen data source affects the final numbers.
 All values are converted to imperial units (°F, inches, mph, %)